+Do you know who your search engine competitors are?
 When you try to find SEO competitors you may discover they aren’t who you expect.

 SEO competitors are competing for search traffic by targeting the same keywords.
 This means they’re going after the same audience.
 But, they may not have the same product.

-We’re going to go through a process to find your SEO competitors without using any paid tools.
+We’ll use a process to find your SEO competitors without using any paid tools.
 If you already have a paid competitor analysis tool, great!
 You should use it.
 But, if you don’t have the budget for a paid tool yet that doesn’t mean you’re out of luck.

 While using this process, track your competitor research on a spreadsheet.
-Here is a template you can use: Google Sheets SEO Competitor Template

 How can you find your SEO competitors?